Jan 20, 2020

 • Spicy mayonnaise – The sandwich is topped off with a slice of crispy prosciutto and spicy mayonnaise.
 While the sambal oelek in the sauce can be replaced by sriracha, I like the slight vinegar tang and chunkiness the sambal adds.
 It can be made ahead of time and stored refrigerated in an airtight container for up to 2 weeks ahead of time though it comes together quickly.

-• Gouda – I used Old Amsterdam aged Gouda cheese – a rich, nutty aged cheese from Holland that I am recently obsessed with after doing some work for them.
+• Gouda – I used aged Gouda cheese, a rich, nutty aged cheese.
 I melted the cheese onto split pretzel buns and topped them with slow-scrambled eggs and a spicy mayonnaise mixture.

 • Pretzel buns – These have a crisp outside with a soft, chewy inside.
 I found these at my local grocery store but if you can’t find pretzel buns these sandwiches also work great on kaiser rolls or toasted bagels.